h3xar0n/lo-fi-proto/README.md

 User should be able to...

-[x]- display their songs
+- [x] display their songs

-[]- sort by album name, song title, and other useful attributes
+- [ ] sort by album name, song title, and other useful attributes

-[]- search by song title (bonus points for other search criteria)
+- [ ] search by song title (bonus points for other search criteria)

 What else would you like to see in a music library manager?